imanghafoori1/laravel-MasterPass/README.md

           $currentUser = \Auth::user();

-          // guest user can not use master pass, even they know it. if (is_null($currentUser)) {
+          // Guest user can not use master pass, even they know it. if (is_null($currentUser)) {
                return false;
           }

-          // only logged in users with special permission can login with master pass. if (! $currentUser->canUseMasterPass) {
+          // Only logged in users with special permission can login with master pass. if (! $currentUser->canUseMasterPass) {

-               return false;
+               // returning false causes master pass to be rejected. return false;
           }

      });

 }

 ```

 ### Is it Compatible with other custom guards:

-Yes, as long as you keep your user providers as what laravel provides out of the box this will word.
+Yes, as long as you keep your user provider as what laravel provides out of the box this will word.

 Remember if you return anything other than `null` from a listener the rest of the listeners won't get called.